 7. Casa do Saraceno Siracusa in Catania

-This place is basically a mansion right on the waterfront for $121/night.
+This place is basically a mansion right on the waterfront.
 It looks like something you’d see used for a swanky aperitivo party scene on a movie set, with characters dressed to the nines sipping fine wines from crystal glasses.
-You’ll be doing exactly that with a party of up to six people, most likely alternating between talking in disbelief about the setting you’ve found yourselves in an arguing about who gets the hammock next.
+You’ll be doing exactly that with a party of up to six people, most likely alternating between talking in disbelief about the setting you’ve found yourselves in and arguing about who gets the hammock next.

 8. AltanaAlbaChiara in Venice